PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-02-how-to-virtualise-sequoia.md

 ## Download macOS Sequoia

 Open the App Store app and search for the OS version you want to download.
 Click “Get” and then “Download” and it should start downloading.
-Now, depending on your Internet speed — this is a good time to drink more coffee ☕️.
+Now, depending on your Internet speed, this is a good time to drink more coffee ☕️.
 This is a 17GB download.

 ![](/assets/img/blog/2025-06-02-sidequest-01/ThreatHunter%20Chronicles%20Download%20macOS%20Sequoia.png)
 _App Store where you can download macOS Sequoia_